wecoinshq/wecoinshq.github.io/content/_index.md

 ## Open Source

-WeCoins supports open source and our code is availble at https://github.com/wecoinshq.
+WeCoins supports open source and our code is availble on GitHub at [https://github.com/wecoinshq](https://github.com/wecoinshq).